About

 How the Procedure Is Done

 Pacemaker implantation is a minor, well-established procedure performed under local anesthesia.
 Thin, insulated wires known as leads are inserted into the heart chambers through a vein after a small incision is made just below the collarbone.
 These leads are connected to the pacemaker device, which is placed in a small pocket beneath the skin.
 The process usually takes about one to two hours.
-Most patients can return home within a day, with only mild soreness at the site for a short time.
+Most patients can return home within a day.

 Life After Pacemaker Implantation